 At the end of the semester, each cadet will receive a completion certificate.
 Each crew is encouraged to provide a letter of recommendation (if the cadet earns it) and to do something special (family dinner, etc.) for their cadet.
 Interested High School Seniors should contact their school counselor.
-CDAFD will consider up to 9 positions per semester.
+CDAFD will consider 3-5 positions per semester.